 Keep an Eye Out for Monkeys

-This might seem like a random tip, but these curious monkeys enjoy exploring travelers’ bags and sneaking away with items (especially items in plastic bags that might be food!).
+This might seem like a random tip, but these curious monkeys enjoy exploring travelers’ bags and sneaking away with items, especially those in plastic bags that might contain food.
 Keep a close eye on your belongings when exploring the Rock.

 Call Taxis Ahead of Time